 The following tips will assist you to reduce the risk of sewer blockages at your property and maximise the performance of your grease trap:

-Regularly clean sink strainers and standpipes to prevent food particles collecting in your grease trap.
+- Install a strainer or screen over your sink or floor drain to catch solids and prevent them from entering your grease trap.
+Regularly clean the sink strainers and standpipes to prevent food particles collecting in your grease trap.

 For more advice or help then just give us a call on 0151 329 2610 or send us an email to firstname.lastname@example.org